 Rise of the American nation, by Lewis Paul Todd and Merle Curti.
 Liberty ed.
-New York: Harcourt Brace Jovanovich, c1982.
+New York: Harcourt Brace Jovanovich, 1982.

 The American peace crusade, 1815-1860.
 Durham: Duke University Press, 1929.

 Bryan and world peace, by Merle Eugene Curti.
-Northampton, Mass: The Department of history of Smith college, 1931.
+Northampton, Mass: Dept. of History, Smith College, 1931.

 The Learned Blacksmith; the letters and journals of Elihu Burritt, by Merle Curti.
-New York: Wilson-Erickson, incorporated, 1937
+New York: Wilson-Erickson, 1937,

 The growth of American thought, by Merle Curti.
-New York, London: Harper & Brothers, 1943; Reprint The with a new preface by the author.
-New Brunswick: Transaction Books, c1982.
+New York, London: Harper & Brothers, 1943; Reprint with a new preface by the author, New Brunswick: Transaction Books, 1982.

 The roots of American loyalty, by Merle Curti.
 New York: Columbia University Press, 1946.

 The University of Wisconsin: a history, by Merle Curti & Vernon Carstensen.
-Madison: University of Wisconsin Press, 1949, c1999.
+Madison: University of Wisconsin Press, 1949; 1999.